kolengri/react-slotus/README.md

 ## Usage

-The aim of this package is to end up with annoying practice of passing the subcomponents to the layouts using properties.
+The aim of this package is to end up with annoying practice of passing the sub components to the layouts using properties.
 The package allows you to create and use layouts with replaceable default slots with pure JSX/TSX syntax.

 Use SlotFactory.Layout to create own layout.
 Use SlotFactory.Reserve to mark a default replaceable slot in it.